 Did you know that 'We Wish you A Merry Christmas' was a 1930s carol composed by Bristolian organist Arthur Warrell?

 Still sung every year by hordes of rosy-faced children and adults nationwide, the song is largely responsible for the survival of the figgy pudding.

-Rather fittingly, this recipe is provided by Shipton Mill, an organic flour mill in the heart of the Cotswolds that's also steeped in South-Westerly British history.
+Fittingly, this recipe is provided by Shipton Mill, an organic flour mill in the heart of the Cotswolds that's also steeped in South-Western history.
 Following a tradition of milling in the Moyne Wood area that dates back to the times of the Domesday Book, Shipton Mill specialise in ancient, rare and organic grains.

-This recipe uses their chestnut flour and, as a result, is 100% gluten-free. it can be made up to six weeks before Christmas, leaving you and your family with plenty of time to learn the lyrics to those carols, well in advance!
+This recipe uses their festive chestnut flour and as a result, is 100% gluten-free. it can be made up to six weeks before Christmas, leaving you and your family with plenty of time to learn the lyrics to those carols!

 - 100g raisins

 - 230g dried figs (we use the partially rehydrated dried figs – as sold in the supermarket), with the stems cut off, and chopped into small chunks

 - 75g dried dates, chopped into small chunks

 - 25g flaked almonds

 - 1 tsp cardamom